mageshwaranr/service-mixers/README.md

 ### Sources

 Source defines a data source with in the system.
 At the moment, only supported source is a HTTP (REST?)
 API.
 Multiple functions belonging to an APP can leverage the same source belonging to the same APP.

+## API's

+Once you deploy the service mixers, the following APIs will be available for you to try out.
+The list of apis are documented at swagger hub.
+Feel free to explore it here https://app.swaggerhub.com/api/mageshwaranr/ServiceMixers

 ## Example